Early detection and management of cardiovascular risk factors is a priority goal for adequate primary and secondary stroke prevention

 Target values for metabolic syndrome therapy

-• an indicator of the development of glycemia during the night and morning
+• an indicator of glycemia during the night and morning

 • predictor of cardiovascular complications